“The Yellow Cow” by Franz Marc

-Yellow Cow dates to Marc’s formative phase, during which he developed the colour symbolism that permeates the painting.
+Yellow Cow dates to Marc’s formative phase, during which he developed the color symbolism that permeates the painting.
 The symbolist painters used mythological and dream imagery.
-The symbols used by symbolism are not the familiar emblems of mainstream iconography but intensely personal, private, obscure and ambiguous references.
+The symbols used by symbolism are not the familiar emblems of mainstream iconography but intensely personal, private, obscure, and ambiguous references.
 More a philosophy than an actual style of art.
 For Marc, blue was equated with spirituality and maleness, yellow with femininity and sensuality, and red with the earth.
-The colours in the painting are symbolically representing the sense of the objects in the artwork.
-The Russian painter Wassily Kandinsky greatly influenced Marc’s use of colour in this work.
+The colors in the painting are symbolically representing the sense of the objects in the artwork.
+The Russian painter Wassily Kandinsky greatly influenced Marc’s use of color in this work.

 Expressionism is a modernist movement, originating in Germany at the beginning of the 20th century.
 It presents the world from a subjective perspective, distorting it radically for the emotional effect to evoke moods or ideas.
 Expressionist artists sought to express the meaning of emotional experience rather than physical reality.
 Expressionism developed as a new style before the First World War.
 It remained popular during the Weimar Republic, particularly in Berlin.

 Franz Marc (1880 – 1916) was a German painter and printmaker and one of the key figures of German Expressionism.
 He was a founding member of Der Blaue Reiter (The Blue Rider), a journal whose name later became synonymous with the circle of artists collaborating in it.